trentm/django-markdown-deux/README.md

 # What's with the "deux" in the name?

-The obvious name for this project in `django-markdown2`.
+The obvious name for this project is `django-markdown2`.
 However, there [already is one!](http://github.com/svetlyak40wt/django-markdown2) and name confusion doesn't help anybody.
 Plus, I took French immersion in school for 12
 years: might as well put it to use.